If you are planning a trip with the Japan Rail Pass, better be prepared! You will be riding Japanese trains quite often.

 Passengers will not be charged any extra fees when boarding a rapid train.
 A single train ride costs equally to one local train ride.
 The only difference is that rapid trains skip a few stops in comparison to the local one, which makes their time of arrival notably shorter.

 To ride a local train you will need to buy a regular ticket.
 No extra fee will be required.
-Local trains can either go from point A to point B or run at loop lines (like the Yamanote line in Tokyo or the Osaka loop line), stopping at all stations.
+Local trains can either go from point A to point B or run at loop lines both directions (like the Yamanote line in Tokyo or the Osaka loop line), stopping at all stations.
 It is recommended not to take these trains for long distances as they are some of the slowest and least spacious in Japan.

 While most trains are geared toward commuting or business travel, there are many trains that are designed for tourists.
 In Japan, this type of train is broadly referred to as joyful trains.